 Why Do You Need BigCommerce Inventory Management Software?

 There’s a lot to think about if you run an eCommerce store: finding the best social media tools, figuring out which are the best accounting tools to go for, sourcing new products, figuring out your marketing strategy, finding the best email marketing software … it goes on and on.
 Basically, any tools you can find to help manage tasks can help you to keep on top of things.

 If you’re only selling a few products, you might find it easy enough to manage your inventory by yourself.
 However, if you start to grow or you want to introduce new products, you might find you quickly become overwhelmed by trying to keep track of everything.

-Plus, you may have stock in multiple warehouses.
+Plus, you may have stock in multiple warehouses for order management.
 This can be problematic to keep track of, but a centralized system will help you to manage this more easily.

-Finally, there’s shipping and fulfilment to consider.
-A good inventory management system will include some sort of shipping and fulfilment assistance, too.
+Finally, there’s shipping and fulfillment to consider.
+A good inventory management system (order management) will include some sort of shipping and fulfillment assistance, too.
 For example, you can batch-perform tasks, like printing shipping labels.
 If you’re a small business with just a few staff members, having time-saving shortcuts like this can really help out.

 You can also easily track down orders or individual products, even if they’re scattered in various places.
 If you ever have a product recall for some reason, this is really going to make a difference in terms of how easy it is to handle.